Course Reserve - Frequently Asked Questions (FAQs) Information for Students

-Eli M. Oboler Library's Electronic Course Reserve system makes electronic course reading materials accessible 24 hours a day, seven days a week for the ISU academic community.
-To view Electronic Course Reserve documents (PDF files) from outside the Library, you will need:
+Eli M. Oboler Library's Online Course Reserve system makes online course reading materials accessible 24 hours a day, seven days a week for the ISU academic community.
+To view Online Course Reserve documents (PDF files) from outside the Library, you will need:

 - A computer with an Internet connection

 - password - provided by your professor

 Adobe Acrobat Reader software must be installed on your local workstation and configured in your web browser in order to view PDF files.
 The Adobe Acrobat Reader software is free and can be downloaded from Adobe's Web site.

 - That depends.
 Your professor has determined the length of time you may keep reserve materials